Cigarette Prices by State – Latest Data and Trends

 - State taxes – State taxes are a significant factor that affects the average cigarette prices by state.
-D.C., for example, has the highest cigarette tax by state of $4.50 per pack.
-That’s why this destination is among the top five states with the highest cigarette prices.
+New York, for example, has the highest cigarette tax by state of $4.75 per pack.
+That’s why this destination has the highest cigarette prices.

 - Neighborhood and store – A Public Health Reports study established back in 2009 that cigarette costs vary by community and store type as well.
 High-income areas have more expensive cigarettes.
 The research concluded that the prices were higher in minority neighborhoods where mobility was generally lower.
 As for store price variations, chain stores had the lowest cigarette prices compared to independent stores.

 And one more thing before we dive into the data on cigarette prices by state — the actual price of smoking goes beyond the cost of cigarettes.
 Tobacco use often has costly consequences for your health.
 Smokers are more likely to develop chronic diseases that lead to soaring medical bills, especially in the USA.
-America, after all, has the highest healthcare costs by country in 2020.
+America, after all, has the highest healthcare costs by country.

 Cost of Cigarettes by State